How Do You Say “Sudenga”? And Other Questions Answered

 Who own’s Sudenga Industries?

 Sudenga Industries was purchased from the Sudenga brothers in 1975 by five key employees, two of who still hold controlling interest today.
-Sudenga Industries is one of three divisions held by Diversified Technologies, Inc. Diversified Technologies, Inc. was started in the early 1980’s to consolidate Sudenga Industries, Inc. under one umbrella with sister companies Dur‐A‐Lift Inc. and Ranger All‐Season Corporation.
+Sudenga Industries is one of three divisions held by Diversified Technologies, Inc. Diversified Technologies, Inc. was started in the early 1980’s to consolidate Sudenga Industries, Inc. under one umbrella with sister company, Dur‐A‐Lift Inc.

 How many people does Sudenga Industries employ?